-We've reviewed 13 Razer mice to date.
+We've reviewed 15 Razer mice.
 Razer is known for their gaming accessories, and they have a wide range of mice designed with gaming in mind.
 They're generally well-built and have an emphasis on performance and customizability.
 These are the best Razer mice that we've reviewed that you can buy.

-The best Razer mouse with a wireless connection that we've tested so far is the Razer Viper Ultimate.
-This impressive gaming mouse feels very well-built and is well-suited for a fingertip or claw grip thanks to its fairly low-profile and short design.
-Should you choose to use this mouse wired, the included cable is Razer's newer micro-USB cable which is much less rigid and stiff than the cable shipped with older Razer mice.
-However, it's easy to always keep the battery charged up, as the mouse comes with an easy charging cradle as well.
-The performance of the mouse is outstanding, with a low CPI error, a very wide and adjustable CPI range, and extremely low click latency.
+The best Razer mouse with a wireless connection that we've tested is the Razer Viper Ultimate.
+It's impressive for gaming and feels very well-built.
+It's well-suited for a fingertip or claw grip thanks to its fairly low-profile and short design.
+Should you choose to use it wired, the included cable is Razer's newer micro-USB cable which is much less rigid and stiff than the cable shipped with older Razer mice.
+However, it's easy to always keep the battery charged up, as it comes with an easy charging cradle.
+The performance is outstanding, with a low CPI error, a very wide and adjustable CPI range, and extremely low click latency.

-Unfortunately, this mouse is quite expensive, and some may not be ready to make that kind of investment in a mouse.
-It also isn't the best choice for people with very large hands, for claw or palm grip, while smaller hands will have a tough time with a fingertip grip.
+Unfortunately, it's quite expensive, and some may not be ready to make that kind of investment.
+It also isn't the best choice for people with very large hands for claw or palm grip, while smaller hands will have a tough time with a fingertip grip.
 Some people also may not like its straight, ambidextrous design.
 If you prefer a more ergonomic, slanted shape, check out the Razer Basilisk Ultimate, which is basically the same mouse but with a different shape.
 Overall, the Viper Ultimate is among the best mice we've tested and is likely to please anyone who doesn't mind spending a few extra bucks to get the best Razer mouse.

-The best Razer mouse in the budget category that we've tested so far is the Razer Viper Mini.
+The best Razer mouse in the budget category that we've tested is the Razer Viper Mini.
 Its shape and design are practically identical to the Razer Viper Ultimate but with a smaller, very lightweight, and wired design.
-This mouse performs very well for the price with its excellent sensor that feels precise and responsive and its low click latency.
-It feels very well-built for the price, and unlike other mice that weigh around the same, it doesn't have a honeycomb design through its body, and it still features RGB lighting.
+It performs very well for the price with its excellent sensor that feels precise and responsive and its low click latency.
+It feels very well-built, and unlike other mice that weigh around the same, it doesn't have a honeycomb design through its body and still features RGB lighting.

 Razer specializes in making great gaming accessories, and their mice are no exception.
 Their products are generally quite well-built and offer good performance and customization options; if you're looking for a good gaming mouse, you likely won't' go wrong with most options from Razer.